Does Consumer Protection Law affect me?

 How can I ensure that applicants are aware of additional costs?

 Universities are required to inform applicants of the entire cost of study, including ‘additional’ costs beyond the advertised course fee, accommodation charges and subsistence requirements.
-Information on additional costs should be included in student handbooks, but is also published centrally.
-If you need to update this information, please email webeditor at warwick dot ac dot uk.
+Information on additional costs should be uploaded by departments as part of the module approval process and included in student handbooks.

 Is there anyone I can talk to if I have a question?

-If you are an academic colleague please get in touch with your contact in Teaching Quality in the first instance, or Quality at warwick dot ac dot uk.
+If you are an academic colleague please get in touch with your contact in Education Quality and Policy in the first instance, or Quality at warwick dot ac dot uk.
 Other colleagues may use the consumer protection law resource accountcpl at warwick dot ac dot uk.